-A3: Based on the slides and references used in lecture C8, students must rewrite their individual research project so that it satisfies all requirements with respect to (1) the precise research question, (2) the null-hypothesis, (3) the statistical null-hypothesis, (4) determination of all relevant variables (independent and dependent variables plus suggested methods for computing outcome variables) and (5) theoretical and operational linkage.
+A3: Based on the slides and references used in C8, students must rewrite their individual research project so that it satisfies all requirements with respect to (1) the precise research question, (2) the null-hypothesis, (3) the statistical null-hypothesis, (4) determination of all relevant variables (independent and dependent variables plus suggested methods for computing outcome variables) and (5) theoretical and operational linkage.
 Detailed instructions about format will be provided in class.

-Due date: March 21 - noon
+Due date: March 26 - noon.

 C9.
-Apr 7 / Ceusters / Elements of epidemiology
+Mar 28 / Ceusters / Elements of epidemiology